ava-labs/avalanche-docs/docs/apis/avalanchejs/generate-a-txid-using-avalanchejs.md

 A transaction id, or TxID, is a string of numbers and letters which identifies a specific transaction on the blockchain.
 TxIDs are one of the most core components that developers interact with when working on a blockchain system.
 They're deterministic and can be generated using [AvalancheGo](../avalanchego/README.md) or [AvalancheJS](../avalanchejs/README.md).

 On the Avalanche network a TxID is a CB58 encoded string which is created by `sha256` hashing the transaction.
-[CB58](https://support.avax.network/en/articles/4587395-what-is-cb5) a base58 encoding with a checksum.
+[CB58](https://support.avax.network/en/articles/4587395-what-is-cb5) is a base58 encoding with a checksum.
 Below are the steps for deterministically generating a TxID using AvalancheJS.

 ## Creating a Signed Transaction